 Robotics and computational thinking are valuable tools for developing the pedagogy of science, technology, engineering and mathematics (STEM), and for promoting the inclusion and integration of students.
 We currently have a multitude of robotic teaching tools at our disposal.
 These tools arise with the aim of promoting innovation and motivation of students during the learning process.
 Robots are more and more common in today's society.
 Therefore, it is important to integrate robots at all levels of our daily lives.
 This course focuses on the presentation of a combination of teaching methodologies, educational robotics tools and a student learning management methodology.
 All of this is focused on strengthening the presence of women in engineering.
-This course is developed in collaboration with the IEEE Education Society, the DIECCTQAI (Department of Electrical, Electronics, Control Engineering, Telematics and Chemistry Applied to Engineering) o f the UNED of the IEEE, the Spanish Chapter of the IEEE Education Society and Plaza Robotica.
+This course is developed in collaboration with the IEEE Education Society, the DIECCTQAI (Electrical and Computer Engineering Department) of the UNED, the IEEE, the Spanish Chapter of the IEEE Education Society, the IEEE Student Branch of the UNED and Plaza Robotica.

 Objectives of the MOOC

 As part of this course, you’ll learn about:

 As part of this course, you’ll learn how to:

 - Module 0: Presentation of the course: introduction to the course.
 Throughout this part will be presented in course content.
 Estimated dedication less than 1 hour.

 - Module 1: Special interventions on women in engineering.
 Videos of experts giving their point of view about women in engineering.
 Estimated dedication of 2 hours.